Music Genres and Definitions We Use at KOOP

 Western Swing Western swing music is a subgenre of American country music that originated in the late 1920s in the West and South among the region’s Western string bands.
 It is dance music, often with an up-tempo beat, which attracted huge crowds to dance halls and clubs in Texas, Oklahoma and California during the 1930s and 1940s until a federal war-time nightclub tax in 1944 contributed to the genre’s decline.
 The movement was an outgrowth of jazz.The music is an amalgamation of rural, cowboy, polka, folk, Dixieland jazz and blues blended with swing; and played by a hot string band often augmented with drums, saxophones, pianos and, notably, the steel guitar.
 The electrically amplified stringed instruments, especially the steel guitar, give the music a distinctive sound.
 Later incarnations have also included overtones of bebop.
 Western swing differs in several ways from the music played by the nationally popular horn-driven big swing bands of the same era.
 In Western bands, even fully orchestrated bands, vocals, and other instruments followed the fiddle’s lead.
 Additionally, although popular horn bands tended to arrange and score their music, most Western bands improvised freely, either by soloists or collectively.
 Prominent groups during the peak of Western swing’s popularity included The Light Crust Doughboys, Bob Wills and the Texas Playboys, Milton Brown and His Musical Brownies, Spade Cooley and His Orchestra and Hank Thompson And His Brazos Valley Boys.
 Contemporary groups include Asleep at the Wheel and the Hot Club of Cowtown.
 See The Lonesome Stranger, Pearl’s General Store, and Under The X In Texas.

 World World music is, most generally, all the music in the world.
 More specifically, the term is currently used to classify and market recordings of the many genres of non-western music which were previously described as “folk music” or “ethnic music”.
 Succinctly, it can be described as “local music from out there.”
 The term is used primarily as a marketing/classification device, sometimes referring to any kind of foreign music, especially in a foreign language.
-See The Africa Express, International Folk Bazaar, and Passport to India.
+See The Africa Express, Geography of Sound, and International Folk Bazaar.

 World-beat In popular music, world beat refers to any style of music which fuses folk music from non-traditional sources (essentially, outside the Appalachian folk and Celtic traditions) with Western rock or other pop influences.
 World beat is usually said to have begun in the mid-1980s when artists like David Byrne, Peter Gabriel and Paul Simon began incorporating influences from around the world, especially Africa.
 Within the next few years, world beat became a thriving sub-genre of popular music that influenced many more mainstream musicians.
 Some of the most commonly incorporated types of folk music include rai, samba, flamenco, tango, qawwali, highlife and raga.

 Zydeco One of Southwest Louisiana’s main musical genres, Zydeco sounds more like gospel or R&B, with artists adopting a James Brown kind of persona, and instrumentation involving accordion and rubboard washboard along with electrical instruments (guitar and bass), keyboards, drum-kit and horns, and are well suited to the jitterbug.
-See Fais Do Do.
+See Crate Digger’s Gold and Fais Do Do.